-Knowing your dependency status beforehand will help you when it’s time to file your FAFSA.
-As you know, the Free Application for Federal Student Aid (FAFSA) helps the government and your college determine how much tuition you and your family can afford to pay versus what you will still need to attend.
+The Free Application for Federal Student Aid (FAFSA) helps the government and colleges determine how much tuition you and your family can afford to pay versus what you will still need to pay to attend.
 Finding out if you’re a dependent or independent student can seem tricky, which is why I want to break down and demystify this process.

-Each year, the FAFSA will ask you a series of questions that will help them determine your dependency status.
-The questions vary slightly from year-to-year, but for the most part they stay the same.
-Once you have answered about 10 yes/no questions, the FAFSA will assess whether you can continue the process as an independent or dependent student.
+The FAFSA asks a series of questions to help determine dependency status.
+These questions vary slightly each year, but overall they stay relatively the same.
+After about 10 yes/no questions, the FAFSA determines if you can continue the process as an independent or dependent student.
 Some of the questions include:

-It’s important to answer these questions as honestly as you can.
-The FAFSA is developed and processed by an office of the U.S. Department of Education, and lying about your information to the government is a quick way to land in hot water.
-It may seem easier at first to lie to avoid having your parents submit their information too.
-When (not “if”) you get caught, you could get fined up to $20,000 and/or spend up to five years in prison.
-In addition, you will be responsible for paying back any aid you already received.
+It’s important to answer these questions as honestly as possible.
+The FAFSA is developed and processed by the U.S. Department of Education, and lying about information to the government is a quick way to land in hot water.
+It may initially seem easier to lie to avoid having your parents submit their information too.
+When (not “if”) you get caught, you could be fined up to $20,000 and/or spend up to five years in prison.
+Additionally, any aid already received must be paid back.

-If you answer “yes” to one or more of the FAFSA’s questions, you’ll be considered an independent student.
-Conversely, answering “no” to all of the questions means that you are a dependent student and will need to have your parents provide their information on your FAFSA as well.
+You’ll be considered an independent student if you answer “yes” to one or more of the FAFSA’s questions.
+Conversely, answering “no” to all of the questions translates to being a dependent student, and therefore will need to have your parents provide their information on your FAFSA as well.
 Even if you don’t live with your parents and/or they don’t claim you on their taxes, you’re still considered a dependent if you answered “no” to every question.
-You can check out the full questionnaire on the Federal Student Aid website to learn more about where you stand.
+Check out the full questionnaire on the Federal Student Aid website to learn more about where you stand.

 As a dependent student, you’ll need to ask your parents to submit their personal information.
 Your parents will provide the same information that you have to, such as: